How to Raise Venture Capital Like a Pro (Complete Guide)

 Step #2: Setting Up Your CRM to Track Investors

-We recommend creating 2 Playbooks to start:
+If you don’t already have a large investor network, we recommend creating 2 Playbooks to start:

-Playbook A: Investor Outreach
+Playbook B: Investor Outreach

 This playbook is aimed at starting new conversations with investors.
 It will likely include your initial pitch, a LinkedIn connection request, and a couple of follow-ups.
 If you’d like to see some email copy that we’ve tested and know to work, you should check out our investor cold email templates here.

-Playbook Steps
+Playbook Steps:

 - Automated Email: Introduction and initial pitch

-- Task: Send LinkedIn Message
+- Automated Message: Send LinkedIn Message

 This is one of the most important steps.
 If you have a network of investors, this is the time to begin taking inventory.
 You can use LeadLoft’s LinkedIn prospector to save their emails and accelerate the list-building process.

-Step #4: Build a List of Investors to Reach Out to Cold
+Step #5: Build a List of Investors to Reach Out to Cold

 This is the last step before beginning your outreach.
 Reaching out to investors cold is an amazing way to add volume to your calendar appointments.